EnviroDIY/LoRa_AT/README.md

 ![examples](/extras/examples.png)

-### TinyGSM is tiny
+### TinyLoRa is tiny
 The complete WebClient example for Arduino Uno (via Software Serial) takes little resources:
 ```
 Sketch uses 15022 bytes (46%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 574 bytes (28%) of dynamic memory, leaving 1474 bytes for local variables.
 Maximum is 2048 bytes.
 ```
 Arduino GSM library uses 15868 bytes (49%) of Flash and 1113 bytes (54%) of RAM in a similar scenario.
-TinyGSM also pulls data gently from the modem (whenever possible), so it can operate on very little RAM.
+TinyLoRa also pulls data gently from the modem (whenever possible), so it can operate on very little RAM.
 **Now, you have more space for your experiments.**